 FAQ's

-For your reference, here is the link to the Information Sheet I ship with the cables.
+For your reference, here is the link to the Information Sheet I provide with purchases.
 Some of the same information is in the FAQ's below, and you have The Department of Redundancy Department to thank for that.

 Q. Do cables really make a difference?